Ukrainian penal military units during the Russian invasion of Ukraine

-In early 2024, Ukraine began to mobilize convicts into the Ukrainian Army like Russia had been doing earlier in the war.
+In early 2024, Ukraine began to mobilize convicts into the Ukrainian Army similarly to how Russia had allegedly been doing so earlier in the war.
+By 2 April 2025, over 8,000 convicts were reported to be serving in the Ukrainian Armed Forces according to the head of the Department for the Execution of Sentences of the Ministry of Justice Yevhen Horobets.
+On 8 May 2025, according to Deputy Minister of Justice of Ukraine Yevhen Pikalov, more than 8,300 convicts had been mobilized and another 1,000 convicts were in the process of being mobilized.
+Pikalov also stated that there are plans to mobilize 20% to 30% of Ukraine's prisoner population before the end of 2025.
+By 19 December 2025, over 11,000 convicts had voluntarily joined the ranks of the Ukrainian Army per the State Criminal Executive Service of Ukraine.
+Per the Ukrainian Ministry of Justice, around 12,000 had joined the Ukrainian Army by 12 March 2026.

 Background

 On 28 February 2022, Ukrainian President Volodmry Zelenskyy offered to release prisoners with combat experience if they joined the fight against Russia.
 Foreign volunteers with criminal records have also been allowed to enlist in the International Legion.
 In February 2025, Patrick Messmer, a Swiss volunteer in the Legion, told Swiss media that 30% of the International Legion's members have a criminal record.

 In early 2024, the Verkhovna Rada passed Registered draft law No. 11079 which allowed for the mobilization of convicts into the Ukrainian Army.

 This was due to the Ukrainian conscription crisis which was causing a shortage in new recruits to replace losses.
 Draft dodgers further exacerbated the manpower issue.

 Structure

 Per Ukrainian Minister of Justice of Ukraine Denys Maliuska, all convicts will be put into separate "Assault units".
 The convicts will then be put in units known as "Shkval Battalion" and attached to other units.
 According to a representative from the 47th Mechanized Brigade, convicts "serve exclusively in a separate unit of the brigade and do not intersect with mechanized battalions."
 Prisoners who are excluded from the joining include: Those who have committed two or more intentional murders, rapists, pedophiles, terrorism, treason, corruption or drug abuse.
 However, the Shkval Battalion of the 59th Assault Brigade told reporters that they are making legal requests in order to allow more murders of various degrees to join their ranks.
 Soldiers who are convicted of desertion also have the opportunity to serve in Shkval battalions.
 Convicts are reported to have the opportunity to receive parole on the condition that they serve until the end of the war.
+According to "Cupo" a female convict who joined the Shkval Battalion of the 59th Assault Brigade, "many of the convicts will not last so long" due to convicts having to face high-risk tasks in the most dangerous areas of the front line.